bcooney/bcooney.github.io/_posts/2016-01-04-resolutions.md

 ---

 - Read 10 books
-- Lost 15kg (Get down to around 90kg)
+- Lose 15kg (Get down to around 90kg)
 - Use my UP tracker again
 - Pass my PMP and PGMP
  - Implement what I learned from these courses at work